Troubleshooting Porsche PSM Failure

 What Does PSM Failure Mean on a Porsche?

-Porsche PSM light may come on due to something as simple as low tire pressure or low battery voltage, but in most cases, it is due to a bad ABS wheel speed sensor.
-It is common for Porsche PSM light to come on after you replace the battery.
+The Porsche PSM light may come on due to something as simple as low tire pressure or low battery voltage, but in most cases, it is due to a bad ABS wheel speed sensor.
+It is common for the light to come on after you replace the battery.

-The problem will need to be diagnosed with a Porshe OBD-II scanner, but if the cause is a bad ABS wheel speed sensor, the ABS light and warning also come on.
+The problem must be diagnosed with a Porshe OBD-II scanner, but if the cause is a bad ABS wheel speed sensor, the ABS light and warning also come on.
 In some cases, even the check engine light may come on.

 It is also not uncommon for Porsche PSM failure warning messages to pop up during freezing weather or heavy rain conditions.
 In such cases, restarting the vehicle will typically reset the PSM light.
-PSM failure may come on in a Porsche Cayenne and Panamera.
-If the PSM light came on after replacing the battery, drive your Porsche for ten minutes, and the PSM light should reset.
+PSM failure may occur in Porsche Cayenne and Panamera.
+If the PSM light comes on after replacing the battery, drive your Porsche for ten minutes, and the PSM light should reset.

 Symptoms